11 Aug MIAMI FELLOWS: “IF YOU HAVE A DEEP LOVE FOR THE 305, APPLY”

 For me, that process started with the first Fellows lab session where I was asked to show up as myself – not the social entrepreneur or the Miami activist – but rather the version of me that loves her children, is driven by values like grace and boldness, and is embarrassed by her middle name.
 Those moments were gifts that permitted me the space to observe myself make decisions based on who I am, not what I do professionally, and it drove home the point that leadership is an “inside job.”
 My lesson: If I intended to successfully lead anything in Greater Miami, it would be because I have the courage – and the love – to be my most genuine self for this city.

 These are the critical moments in leadership development.
 There is no doubt in my mind that it is the fellowship program’s ability to deliver these experiences that make it an unparalleled and deeply meaningful opportunity.
 If you’re at all invested in the future of Greater Miami and are willing to deepen your love for this crazy place, apply.
 Do it.
 Despite my early hesitation, I’m immensely grateful to be a Miami Fellow and a stronger, more genuine leader because of it.

 Marta Viciedo is co-founder of Urban Impact Lab and TransitAlliance.MiamiTransitAll and a Miami Fellows Class IX alum.
 She is also a past Public Space Challenge winner.

-Editor’s note: Miami Fellows Class X applications are now closed.
+Editor’s note: Miami Fellows Class XI applications are now open.